bugravirgomercury/solassitude/TRIVIA.md

 - Define a global `bind` method for binding any GL object, returning a binding object that handles the binding.
 - Remove binding logic from `gl::reference` (`on_activate` method) to specific binding objects.
 - We won't allow implicit binding by implicit construction of binding objects from GL objects.
 We'll have to explicitly indicate whatever we're binding.
+- The GL abstaction idea turned out to be complicated, will strip all GL abstractions for now.